WOSK24/WOSK-Builders-Pack/README.md

 ## Join Our Discord:

-Get the latest news and join our community: https://discord.gg/hf946YbNZx
+Join our community and get the latest news: https://discord.gg/hf946YbNZx

 ## Credits